muhammadalichishti/project-6/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-A modern and beautiful music player made by using only Html, Css and Java.
+It is a very A modern and minimalist music player made by using only Html, Css and Java.

 ## Features